RuckerGauge/blePeripheral/README.md

 This class was developed based on the Raspberry Pi Zero W’s built in bluetooth radio.
 Other Raspberry Pi models may work but only the Pi Zero W has been tested.
 To properly test this class, you will need an IOS device with the BLE development tool [LightBlue Explorer]( https://itunes.apple.com/us/app/lightblue-explorer/id557428110?mt=8).
 I have tested it with an iPhone 7 and iPad pro.
 It should also work with an Android device I just haven't tested it.
 There is a [LightBlue install](https://play.google.com/store/apps/details?id=com.punchthrough.lightblueexplorer&hl=en_US) on the Google Play store.
 If someone can give this a try and document the results I will be happy to include a link to their site.
 ## Software Requirements
+### Update for Raspbian Buster 10/11/2019
+This class requires blueZ version 5.50 now included in Raspbian Buster.
+If you are using Buster you no longer need to update bluetooth on the Pi as outlined below.
+However, I suggest you still look through the old Raspbian Stretch upgrade process for input on how to setup the Raspbian Buster on your Pi.
+### Older Raspbian Stretch
 This class requires blueZ version 5.50 (blueZ is the bluetooth daemon for debian linux) on top of Raspbian Stretch Lite.
 The bluetooth version included in Raspbian Stretch Lite (blueZ 5.43) is old and does not support Bluetooth 4.2 secure connections to an IOS device.
 To setup the software for Raspberry Pi Zero W follow the instructions here [Raspberry Pi Zero W Bluez V5.50 upgrades steps.](https://github.com/RuckerGauge/Raspberry-Pi-Zero-W-Bluez-5.50-upgrade-steps)<br>

  If you don't care about securely bonding to an IOS device, you can run this class on the generic Raspbian Stretch Lite install.
 To do this you have to enable the -e experimental flag on the ExecStart line in /lib/systemd/system/bluetooth.service.
 This class uses the advertising-API over D-Bus and that is only available in BlueZ 5.43 if running in experimental mode.
 This is not the case in BlueZ 5.50 as the Advertising-API is fully supported.